VT-Collab/Opaque-optimal-example/README.md

-# Should Collaborative Robots be Transparent
+# Should Collaborative Robots be Transparent?

 Code for the example in Section 4.C of our paper ["Should Collaborative Robots be Transparent?"](link).